iivanoo/covid-apps-observer/data/data_uk/reports/resources/com.phe.couchto5K___7.4.0/report.md

 > The running schedule is great and I'm really enjoying it.
 Michael Johnson's audio is motivational without being cheesey.
 I have an Honor phone so the app shuts down part way through a run, apparently there's nothing the developers can do about this.
 I have downloaded a free interval timer that does the job and runs successfully in the background without issue, and just use the Couch to 5k app for the schedule and to log my runs.<br> :date: __2021-02-07 17:33:40__

-> The app is fine but doesn't seem to to work with Surface earbuds.
-The audio sends to pause when connected to wireless earbuds<br> :date: __2021-02-07 14:15:46__

-> The principle is good but I'm now at the end of week 5 and giving up on this app.
-The app has crashed on me the past 5 or 6 times I've been out for a run which becomes frustrating as you lose your position in your session.
-It has worked to get me off the couch and I am covering 5k but not running the full 5k yet.
-The bugs need to be addressed as this is a great app when it works.<br> :date: __2021-02-05 14:09:09__

 #### 1-star reviews